-Paros Greece is a beautiful island in the Cyclades that is perfect for all types of travelers.
+No matter what type of traveler you are, there’s so many fun things to do in Paros Greece!
 It has become popular for its upscale restaurants, historic old town, and lively nightlife.
-Yet, once you look outside the Paros port, you’ll find beaches, mountains, and more amazing things to do outdoors!
-This makes Paros the perfect choice if you’re looking for a mix of adventure and relaxation.
-Join us as we share what to do on Paros Island and more tips and tricks for your visit.
+Yet, once you look outside the Paros Island port, you’ll find beaches, mountains, and more amazing activities outdoors!
+This makes Paros the perfect place if you’re looking for a mix of adventure and relaxation.
+Here’s what to do on Paros and more great tips for your visit.

-Finding the Best Things to Do on Paros Island
+Finding the Best Things to Do in Paros

-14 Fun Things to do on Paros Greece
+14 Fun Things to do in Paros Greece

 1. Explore Parikia Old Town

 Parikia is the capital and main hub for ships bringing passengers.
-All day, large ferries come in and out of the harbor with thousands of tourists to the shores of Paros.
+All day, large ferries come in and out of the harbor with thousands of tourists in the peak season.

-Still, you should know this isn’t your average port!
-Parikia is complete with 13th century Frankish castle and an old town that has thousands of years of history.
+Still, you should know this isn’t your average ferry port town!
+The port of Parikia is complete with 13th century Frankish castle and an old town with centuries of history.
 It’s easy to get lost in the maze of backstreets and jaw-dropping scenery here.

-Restaurants line the harbor where you can get a traditional Greek meal and delicious sunset cocktails.
-There are also multiple beaches within walking distance where you can cool off from the afternoon sun.
+Restaurants line the harbor where you can get a traditional Greek meal and tasty sunset cocktails.
+There are also multiple beaches within walking distance of the main town to cool off from the afternoon sun.